 We are at Vranduk.

-I get to walk on two hundred year old carpets.
+I get to walk on two hundred-year-old carpets.
 We get to see the weaves.
-Oh how I love to go to places that feel relatively undiscovered.
-Thee is not a tourist the whole time we are there.
+Oh, how I love to go to places that feel relatively undiscovered.
+There is no a tourist the whole time we are there.

 We get to walk the walls.
 Just awesome.
 There are no safety straps in place – only a small wire that has recently been placed that would not stop a c person falling.
 Men fell off these walls swinging cannons.